Benhrpr/benhrpr.github.io/_pages/games.md

 ##### Snake
 - A simple snake game made using JavaScript, HTML and CSS.
+Hosted using Github pages.
 [Play it here.](https://benhrpr.github.io/snake/)

+#### Forked games

+##### Slope
+- A game where you control a ball that goes down a randomised slope.
+Forked via Github and hosted using Github pages.
+[Play it here.](https://benhrpr.github.io/slope/)